Kyle-Nadeau/CSC212_Gradebook/README.md

 We were able to come up with what we wanted our main gradebook class to be, its private and public data members & methods, and how we wanted our data to be input to the program.
 We came to the agreement each instantiation of the class as an object should represent a singular student; holding important factors such as their name, grades(as float vectors) for labs/assignments/projects and the exam, and string vectors for the names of each lab/assignment/project.
 We also figured for our input file we wanted the first line to be a number taken into the program as a singular integer, representing the number of students whose class profiles will be uploaded.
 This allows us to input multiple students information at a time only using a singular file- by modifying the file contents and number of students, the program will react accordingly.

 ### Compilation Instructions
+For integrated ides, make sure all files are within the same working directory and then take input from the text file name. <br>
+For g++ compilation,  use __g++ main.cpp -o main && ./main <datafile name>__
 ### Runtime Instructions
 ##### Input File Formatting
 First you must ensure that your input file is in the correct format of:<br />